-This is the relational, interactional component of PSIP.
-A human being stepping into a psychedelic session will naturally shift that session away from transcendent, mystical and cosmic to human and relational which we believe is useful in terms of a tiered, graduated approach to working with psychedelic medicines.
+This is the relational, interactional opportunity that PSP seeks to address.
+A human being stepping into a psychedelic session will naturally shift that session away from transcendent, mystical, and cosmic, to human and relational, which we believe is useful in terms of a tiered, graduated approach to working with psychedelic medicines.

-9. A Tiered Developmental Approach for the Western Psyche
+A Tiered Developmental Approach for the Western Psyche

 We are developing a sense of how these medicines interact with the psyche and a possible recommended trajectory for people seeking to engage with them in a productive and integrable manner.
-We envision a three tiered approach where the first tier involves psychobiological healing to develop a healthy, functioning ego structure.
-The focus here is nervous system health, the processing of traumatic memory, healing of psychological splits, and the establishment of an ego that is not purely based in secondary consciousness repression but is permeable and informed by primary consciousness.
+We envision a threetiered approach where the first tier involves psychobiological healing to develop a healthy, functioning ego structure.
+The focus here is nervous system health, the processing of traumatic memory, healing of psychological splits, processing of relational transference and the establishment of an ego that is not purely based in secondary consciousness repression but is permeable and informed by primary consciousness.
 The psychedelic substances at this level include cannabis, MDMA, and ketamine.
 These medicines typically have a smaller scope of focus insofar as they can be honed to work with the events in a person's life.
-These substances allow us to focus on events that have created defense cascade symptoms, and biological compromise of the nervous system, while avoiding deeper levels of personality change, mystical experiences, ego transcendence, and unity consciousness.
-Tier-1 work and medicines are not less powerful or relevant than Tier-2 or 3 work, Tier-1 work is more developmentally and psychobiologically appropriate for individuals at the start of their psychedelic healing work.
-We experience for example, cannabis as being an equal partner to psilocybin in moving individuals through this tiered system.
+These substances allow us to focus on events that have created defense cascade symptoms and biological compromise of the nervous system while avoiding deeper levels of personality change, mystical experiences, ego transcendence, and unity consciousness.
+Tier-1 work and medicines are not less powerful or relevant than Tier-2 or 3 work.
+Tier-1 work is more developmentally and psychobiologically appropriate for individuals at the start of their psychedelic healing work.
+Our experience, for example, is that cannabis is an equal partner to psilocybin in moving individuals through this tiered system.